 Formalized codes of ethics have yet to be developed by all professional associations involved in mass media research.
 One organization that has developed its own ethical code is the American Association for Public Opinion Research.
-The code is reproduced below.
+The code is reproduced on page 398.